 - Binary files (.exe)

 - Data contained in the certificate: Open Source Developer

-- The Certum Standard Code Signing kit includes: USB token with memory, cryptographic card, manual.
+- The Certum Standard Code Signing kit includes: reader, cryptographic card, manual.

 - compliant with the X.509 v.3 (RFC5280) standard